-4. Market Validation
+4. Validate Your Market

 Performing market validation is extremely important when launching your product.
 You need to verify assumptions to make your product work well during market research.
 MVP helps you get the correct validation check and real market insights.

-5. Perform Risk Mitigation
+5. Apply Risk Mitigation Strategies

 As we know, there are many risks associated with MVP development.
 You can invest a small share in MVP development and know if your product idea would work.
 The MVP process helps you mitigate the risks and avoid any significant failures.